 Nigg Old Church, Easter Ross & Black Isle

-Church in Easter Ross & Black Isle
+Church near Easter Ross & Black Isle

 Nigg Old Church is one of the most atmospheric historic sites in Easter Ross, renowned for housing an extraordinary eighth-century Pictish cross slab.
 Intricately carved with Christian imagery and classic Pictish symbols, it is widely regarded as one of the finest stone monuments of its period anywhere in Europe.
 For visitors interested in early Scottish history and archaeology, it is one of the best places to visit in Nigg for a blend of spirituality, craftsmanship and quiet heritage.